Pierre-Emerick Aubameyang

-Born in France, Aubameyang chose to represent Gabon at international level, making his senior debut in 2009 at the age of 19; with 35 goals, he is the nation's all-time top scorer.
-He represented Gabon at four Africa Cup of Nations tournaments and the 2012 Summer Olympics.
+After playing once for the France under-21 team, Aubameyang switched to represent Gabon at international level, making his senior debut in 2009 at the age of 19; with 40 goals, he is the nation's all-time top scorer.
+He represented Gabon at six Africa Cup of Nations tournaments and the 2012 Summer Olympics.
 In 2015, he was named African Footballer of the Year; the first Gabonese and second European-born player to win the award.